 This subsection establishes reserve requirements for all contracts classified as deposit-type contracts defined in SSAP No. 50 in the AP&P Manual.

-Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C and VM-22, as applicable.
+Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C, VM-V, and VM-22, as applicable.

 Subsection 6: Riders and Supplemental Benefits